December 30, 2018

 Overview of the Blepharoplasty Procedure

-Consultations for blepharoplasty procedures are more straightforward than for other types of plastic surgeries where the final appearance is a question of aesthetic taste (e.g., the shape of breasts or size of nose).
+Consultations for blepharoplasty procedures are more straightforward than for other types of plastic surgeries.

 At your consultation, our English-speaking specialist doctor may touch and slightly move your eyelids to manipulate them into the image of how they may appear after surgery.
 You will have to discuss your medical history, medications you are taking, and current health problems.

 Blepharoplasty is an outpatient procedure that is often done under IV sedation with a local anesthetic.
-If other procedures are combined in the same surgery, a general anesthetic may be more appropriate.
-The specialist usually starts with the upper eyelid of each eye by making an incision along the fold of the eyelid and removing excess fat, muscle, and skin.
+Other treatments can also be combined in the same surgery, if appropriate.
+To begin, the specialist usually starts with the upper eyelid by making an incision along the fold of the eyelid and removing excess fat, muscle, and skin.
 The procedure is completed when he closes the incision.

 For the lower lids, the procedure is nearly identical, save for the location of the incision.
 The lower eyelid incision can be internal or external, placed in the natural fold just below the lower eyelashes.

-In order to minimalize and reduce swelling, you will be instructed to apply ice to your eyes every hour after the surgery for the first few hours.
+In order to minimalize and reduce swelling, you will be instructed to apply ice to your eyes for one or two hours.
 You will also be instructed to be gentle with your eyes by avoiding smoke exposure, rubbing, strenuous activities, and swimming.

 Finally, you will be provided with prescription eye drops and ointments to reduce irritation and any risk of infection.
 Wearing sunglasses will protect the treated area from the stress of wind and sun exposure as you heal during the initial days.